Pence warns Pakistan: "We're putting them on notice"

 "What the president said last night to Pakistan is that we're putting them on notice.
 They need to step up as a partner," the vice president said.
 "And if they want to see the United States continue to partner with them for security in the region, they need to do more to confront the terrorist organizations that are using particularly northern Pakistan ... as a safe haven."

-Pence also defended Trump on another issue gripping the U.S.: The racial division after deadly violence rocked Charlottesville, Virginia, earlier this month.
+Pence also defended Trump on another issue gripping the U.S.: The racial division resulting from the white nationalist rally in Charlottesville.
 Trump was condemned by both Democrats and Republicans in the days that followed after he blamed both white nationalists and counter-protesters for what happened.

 "There was no moral equivalency drawn by the president," Pence said, adding that Trump repeatedly denounced white supremacists.

+Lauer casted Pence as a "loyal defender of Trump," but asked him if he put his loyalty above "what's in your heart and your gut" after the president's controversial Charlottesville comments.

+"I know this president.
+I know his heart.
+And I heard him.
+I heard him on the day that the Charlottesville tragedy happened, when he denounced hate and violence in all of its forms from wherever it comes," Pence said.

-"We understand that criticism comes with this job, and this president has the broad shoulders to be able to take it," Pence said.
+"We understand that criticism comes with this job," he added, "and this president has the broad shoulders to be able to take it."